 What happens when I change the study to 'not live' again?

+Setting your study offline is necessary for example if you have completed your study or if you need to make changes to your forms while your study is running.
 Changing the study to 'not live' means that any users without management rights will not be able to access the study for the duration of time that the study is not live.
-Taking your study off live will not affect your study or your collected data in any way.
+Taking your study offline will not affect your study or your collected data in any way.